Career-Nandish/SQL/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 </pre>

-### Table 3: runner_orders
+### Table 3: `runner_orders`

 After each orders are received through the system - they are assigned to a runner - however not all orders are fully completed and can be cancelled by the restaurant or the customer.

-The pickup_time is the timestamp at which the runner arrives at the Pizza Runner headquarters to pick up the freshly cooked pizzas.
-The distance and duration fields are related to how far and long the runner had to travel to deliver the order to the respective customer.
+The `pickup_time` is the timestamp at which the runner arrives at the Pizza Runner headquarters to pick up the freshly cooked pizzas.
+The `distance` and `duration` fields are related to how far and long the runner had to travel to deliver the order to the respective customer.

-There are some known data issues with this table so be careful when using this in your queries - make sure to check the data types for each column in the schema SQL!
+***Note from Danny** : There are some known data issues with this table so be careful when using this in your queries - make sure to check the data types for each column in the schema SQL!*

 <pre>
   order_id | runner_id |     pickup_time     | distance |  duration  |      cancellation